-Any type and any amount is too much.
+Any type and any amount are too much.
 I’ve seen people give dogs chocolate chips as a reward when training.

 Why take the chance?

-This is playing with fire and there is no reason to do it when perfectly good alternatives exist that pose no risk.
+This is playing with fire, and there is no reason to do it when excellent alternatives pose no risk.

 So how much?